aryan-kum/Auction_House_Exporter_App/README.md

 # Auction_House_Exporter_App

-This is a software is made for an Online Auction House.
+This software was made for an Online Auction House.

 project1.py - This file is calling main which includes the application window.